 Defining business needs is the most important step in business analysis.
 Without understanding and defining underlying business needs, it would not be possible to identify all affected stakeholders and elicit appropriate requirements.

 2. Not identifying all affected stakeholders

 It is important to identify all the stakeholders affected by the given business need.
 If any stakeholder is identified late (or worst not at all!) may lead to incomplete set of requirements and could require a revision to requirements increasing project cost and time.
-As elicitation progresses and Business Analyst improves her/ his understanding of the business and stakeholder’s needs, Business Analyst should identify additional stakeholders and elicit additional requirements.

 3. Treating elicitation as a phase